dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 ### 00

 Edsger Wybe Dijkstra was born in Rotterdam in 1930.
 He survived the bombing of Rotterdam during World War II, along with the German occupation of the Netherlands, and in 1948 graduated from high school with the highest possible marks in math, physics, chemistry, and biology.
-In March 1952, at the age of 21 (and just 9 months before I was born), Dijkstra took a job with the Mathematical Center of Amsterdam as the Netherlands’ very first programmer.
+In March 1952, at the age of 21 (and just 9 months before I was born), Dijkstra took a job with the Mathematical Center of Amsterdam as the Netherlands' very first programmer.

 In 1955, having been a programmer for three years, and while still a student, Dijkstra concluded that the intellectual challenge of programming was greater than the intellectual challenge of theoretical physics.
 As a result, he chose programming as his long-term career.

 In 1957, Dijkstra married Maria Debets.
 At the time, you had to state your profession as part of the marriage rites in the Netherlands.
-The Dutch authorities were unwilling to accept「programmer」as Dijkstra’s profession; they had never heard of such a profession.
+The Dutch authorities were unwilling to accept「programmer」as Dijkstra's profession; they had never heard of such a profession.
 To satisfy them, Dijkstra settled for「theoretical physicist」as his job title.

 As part of deciding to make programming his career, Dijkstra conferred with his boss, Adriaan van Wijngaarden.
 Dijkstra was concerned that no one had identified a discipline, or science, of programming, and that he would therefore not be taken seriously.
 His boss replied that Dijkstra might very well be one of the people who would discover such disciplines, thereby evolving software into a science.

-Dijkstra started his career in the era of vacuum tubes, when computers were huge, fragile, slow, unreliable, and (by today’s standards) extremely limited.
+Dijkstra started his career in the era of vacuum tubes, when computers were huge, fragile, slow, unreliable, and (by today's standards) extremely limited.
 In those early years, programs were written in binary, or in very crude assembly language.
 Input took the physical form of paper tape or punched cards.
 The edit/compile/test loop was hours — if not days — long.

 It was in this primitive environment that Dijkstra made his great discoveries.